b-zurg/react-collapse-pane/CONTRIBUTING.md

 ```
 cd example
-npm i # or yarn to install dependencies
+npm i
-npm start # or yarn start
+npm start
 ```

 The default example imports and live reloads whatever is in `/dist`, so if you are seeing an out of date component, make sure TSDX is running in watch mode like we recommend above. **No symlinking required**, [we use Parcel's aliasing](https://github.com/palmerhq/tsdx/pull/88/files).

-To do a one-off build, use `npm run build` or `yarn build`.
+To do a one-off build, use `npm run build.

-To run tests, use `npm test` or `yarn test`.
+To run tests, use `npm test`.

 ## Configuration

-Code quality is [set up for you](https://github.com/palmerhq/tsdx/pull/45/files) with `prettier`, `husky`, and `lint-staged`.
+Static code checking is [set up ](https://github.com/palmerhq/tsdx/pull/45/files) with `prettier`, `eslint`, `husky`, and `lint-staged`.
 Adjust the respective fields in `package.json` accordingly.

 ### [Jest](https://jestjs.io/) Testing

-Jest tests are set up to run with `npm test` or `yarn test`.
+Jest tests are set up to run with `npm test`.
 This runs the test watcher (Jest) in an interactive mode.
 By default, runs tests related to files changed since the last commit.

 ### Setup Files

-This is the folder structure we set up for you:
+This is the folder structure:

 ```
 /example